cselab/pypi4u/README.md

 ![equation](http://latex.codecogs.com/gif.latex?%5Cvarepsilon%20%5Csim%20%5Cmathcal%7BN%7D%28%5C0%2C1%29)

  Consequently, all obtained function evaluations are independently and identically distributed, following a normal distribution with a standard deviation of one.
 The synthetic data is stored in a text document `data.txt`, which lists the input value *t* and the corresponding function value *f*.
 Both approaches use the synthetic data and the function definiton *f* to approximate the values of the thetas and epsilon.

+  In this case the prior for the first parameter would be a normal probability distribution with a mean of 4 and a standard deviation of 2.
+The prior of the second parameter would also be a normal probability distribution, but with a mean of 1 and a standard devation of 2.
+The error prior defines the prior knowledge aviliable in regards to the noise that